Phi Beta Kappa at LSU

 Requirements for Election

 Election to Phi Beta Kappa is not automatic.
-A faculty committee screens the records of seniors in the Colleges of Arts & Sciences, Basic Sciences, and General College who have at least a 3.6 GPA (and juniors with at least a 3.9 GPA) to determine whether they have met our minimum standards.
+A faculty committee screens the records of seniors in the Colleges of Humanities & Social Sciences, Basic Sciences, and General College who have at least a 3.6 GPA (and juniors with at least a 3.9 GPA) to determine whether they have met our minimum standards.
 At present, these requirements include:

 1. Satisfactory completion of LSU's general education requirement.